Diocese of Cleveland: 1900 to 1920

+In 1906, the diocese opened the St. Anthony Home for Working Boys in Cleveland.This was followed in 1907 by the establishment of The Catherine Horstmann Home, a residence for homeless women in Cleveland.

 In 1907, Horstmann faced a second schism, this time with Slovenian Catholics.
-After removing Reverend Kasimir Zakrajsek as pastor of St. Vitus Parish in Cleveland, he faced violent protests.
+After removing Kasimir Zakrajsek as pastor of St. Vitus Parish in Cleveland, he faced violent protests.
 After the parish rectory was stoned, the replacement priest was forced to flee.
 Over 100 people were arrested.
 On September 22, 1907, 5,000 Polish protesters marched on Horstmann's residence, demanding Zakrajsek's reinstatement and home rule for St. Vitus.
 Horstmann died in 1908.